-From our completion of these procedures, we identified no material misstatements in relation to the valuation and ownership of the listed investments.
+From our completion of these procedures, we identified no material misstatements in relation to the valuation and ownership of the level 1 and level 2 investments.

-We performed a walkthrough of the valuation process at the Administrator and assessed controls reports provided by the Custodian to evaluate the design and implementation of key controls.
+We performed a walkthrough of the level 3 valuation process at the Administrator to evaluate the design and implementation of key controls.